esamattis/immer-reducer/README.md

 -   `createReducerFunction(klass: ImmerReducer: initialState?: Object)`
 -   `createActionCreators(klass: ImmerReducer)`
 -   `setPrefix(prefix: string)`
     -   The default prefix in actions is is `IMMER_REDUCER`.
-Call this customize it for you app.
+Call this customize it for your app.